danielroelfs/danielroelfs.com/content/posts/2020-running-an-ica-on-questionnaires/index.md

 ## Getting the data

-{{< sidenote br="2em" >}}
-The dataset is available for download on [Kaggle](https://www.kaggle.com/lucasgreenwell/nerdy-personality-attributes-scale-responses/version/1?select=data.csv)
-{{< /sidenote >}}

-We'll use a dataset called the *Nerdy Personality Attributes Scale* from the [Open-Source Psychometrics Project](https://openpsychometrics.org/tests/OSRI/development/).
+We'll use a dataset called the *Nerdy Personality Attributes Scale* from the [Open-Source Psychometrics Project](https://openpsychometrics.org/tests/OSRI/development/){{< sidenote >}}The dataset is available for download on [Kaggle](https://www.kaggle.com/lucasgreenwell/nerdy-personality-attributes-scale-responses/version/1?select=data.csv){{< /sidenote >}}.
 In short, it's a questionnaire on "nerdiness".
 It aims to measure attributes of ones personality that reflect the popular understanding of "nerdiness".
 It is a series of questions to which participants are supposed to rank themselves on a Likert scale.
 The questionnaire has a high reliability, but the questionnaire isn't immune to valid criticisms.
 Here, we'll use this dataset to see if we can identify subtypes of the concept of "nerdiness" in our dataset.

 The dataset in question consists of almost 20.000 individuals from 149 different countries.
 Is there any reliable way to ensure that the tests are filled in correctly?
 No, definitely not.
 Does that make it a unreliable dataset for scientific analysis?
 Probably.
 Both issues are perhaps slightly confounded by its sheer size, but the dataset serves our goal well, which is to run an ICA in R. We'll use the `{tidyverse}` package and the `{fastICA}` package.